Yousuf Karsh: Career

-His 1941 photo of Winston Churchill, the British Prime Minister, brought him international prominence.
-The photograph was taken on December 30, 1941, in the Speaker's chamber of the Speaker of the House of Commons in the Canadian Parliament in Ottawa after Churchill delivered a speech on World War II to the Canadian members of the parliament.
-It was arranged by Canadian Prime Minister William Lyon Mackenzie King.
+His 1941 photo, The Roaring Lion, featuring British Prime Minister Winston Churchill, brought him international prominence.
+The photograph was taken on December 30, 1941, in the Speaker's Chamber of the House of Commons in the Canadian Parliament in Ottawa, moments after Churchill delivered a wartime address to members of the Canadian Senate and House of Commons.
+The sitting was arranged by Canadian Prime Minister William Lyon Mackenzie King.
 Churchill is particularly noted for his posture and facial expression, which have been compared to the wartime feelings that prevailed in the UK: persistence in the face of an all-conquering enemy.
-The photo session was short and, just before exposure, Karsh moved towards Churchill and removed the cigar which was in his mouth.
+During the sitting Karsh requested that Churchill remove his cigar from his mouth, since he refused, Karsh snatched the cigar away moments before he took the famous exposure, capturing the Prime Ministers reactionary expression.
 Churchill was miffed and showed his displeasure in the portrait.

 The photo, which according to The Economist is the "most reproduced portrait in the history of photography", has been described as one of the "most iconic portraits ever shot".
 USC Fisher Museum of Art described it as a "defiant and scowling portrait [which] became an instant icon of Britain's stand against fascism."
 It appeared on the cover of the May 21, 1945, issue of Life, which bought it for $100.
 One of the first prints of the original currently hangs on the wall in the Speaker's chamber of the Speaker of the House of Commons of Canada, where the iconic image was photographed.
 It is considered Churchill's most famous picture and appears on the Bank of England £5 note.

 On August 19, 2022, it was discovered that a Karsh-signed portrait residing in the reading room of the Château Laurier, Ottawa, had been stolen and replaced with a fake.
 A staff member noticed that the frame on the portrait did not match the other five portraits donated by Karsh in 1998.
 Jerry Fielder, the director of Karsh's estate, immediately recognized that the Karsh signature on the portrait was a forgery.
 Two years later Ottawa police announced that the photo had been located in Italy and had arrested an Ontario man in connection with its theft.
 The accused thief, Jeffrey Wood, pled guilty on March 14, 2025.